Veterinary and Zoonotic Virology (VEZ-VIR)

 WiPP – Wildlife Parvovirus Patrol

 Parvoviruses are among the smallest known viruses, yet they possess significant pathogenic and emergence potential.
 These viruses are found across the entire animal kingdom—in vertebrates and invertebrates, on land and in marine environments.
-We apply epidemiogenetics, parvogenomics, and phylogenetic modeling to study the ecology and evolution of parvoviruses in wildlife, with a particular focus on carnivorans.
+We apply epidemiogenetics, parvogenomics, and phylogenetic modelling to study the ecology and evolution of parvoviruses in wildlife, with a particular focus on carnivorans.

 Our primary interests include elucidating cross-species transmission dynamics and assessing the impact of human-associated viruses (such as canine parvovirus 2 and Aleutian mink disease virus) - on wildlife populations.
 This work is conducted in close collaboration with the Section of Parasitology and Pathobiology, the Globe Institute, and several international partners.